-Teacher certification can enable a wide variety of career options both locally and worldwide.
-It is the difference between a teaching job as a tutor or assistant and the skills and knowledge that constitute a professional teacher.
+Teacher certification opens up a wide variety of career options both locally and worldwide.
+It means the difference between a teaching job as a tutor or assistant and the skills and knowledge that defines a professional teacher.

-The path to becoming a certified teacher is entails the completion of an undergraduate degree or higher, and generally involves two different academic routes: concurrent or consecutive.
+The path to becoming a certified teacher requires the completion of an undergraduate degree or higher qualification, and generally involves two different academic routes: concurrent or consecutive.
 The completion of either one of these types of teacher training programs brings a teacher to the same desired result: accreditation by the licensing body corresponding to the requirements of their local area.

 Concurrent Teacher Education Programs